I am SO EXCITED to share the first two chapters from MOTION with all of you!

 Unable to help myself, I mumbled, “You belong on Venus, Gabby.”

-“You mean, because it’s, like, the planet of love?” she asked sweetly.
+“You mean, because it’s, like, the planet of love?” she asked with fake sweetness.

 “No. Because it’s, like, our solar system’s analog to hell.”
 And with that, I closed the door to the bathroom and changed.
 Into my sister.